-Assuming you have a smartphone and can get a signal, using your breakdown cover company's app has distinct advantages.
+Assuming you have a smartphone and can get a signal, using your breakdown cover company's app to arrange a callout has distinct advantages.

 The biggest is that it can tell your breakdown provider your exact location.
-No more describing the lay-by you’re in as ‘by the tree, the one with the leaves, just after a bridge’.
+No more describing the lay-by you’re in as ‘by the tree, just after a bridge’.

 We’ve had complaints from people who say their vehicle was damaged while being towed, and the breakdown company denied responsibility.

 You can try to avoid this by taking photos of your broken-down car, just like you would if you’d had an accident.
 Then, if further damage occurs during the tow, take photos of that as well.

 Be careful, though – only take photos if it's safe to do so.

 No. You're under no obligation to buy car breakdown cover.